Bonorong Wildlife Sanctuary: History

 Bonorong Wildlife Sanctuary opened in 1981.
 Although the sanctuary name is derived from an Australian Aboriginal language meaning 'native companion', the origin of the nation is unknown.

 Friends of Bonorong

 Friends of Bonorong is a registered charity associated with the sanctuary.
 Friends of Bonorong provides funding for urgent assistance to wildlife in crisis and to support long-term conservation through corporate donations, ongoing partnerships, and personal contributions.

 Bonorong Wildlife Rescue

 Opening in 2018, Bonorong Wildlife Rescue became Tasmania's first veterinary hospital dedicated to wildlife.

 Animals

 On average, the sanctuary contains about 200 animals from 25 different species including eastern grey kangaroos, Tasmanian devils, wombats, sugar gliders, eastern quolls, sulphur-crested cockatoos, yellow-tailed black cockatoos, tawny frogmouths, echidnas and eastern bettongs.

 Access

 Bonorong Wildlife Sanctuary is accessible via Briggs Road, Brighton with car parking on site.
-A private bus service called the Bonorong Shuttle departs from the Hobart CBD twice daily.
+A private bus service called the Bonorong Shuttle departs from the Hobart central business district twice daily.